 I’m pretty ambitious and have spent lots of time since leaving school studying additional qualifications or learning new skills.
 These include a Certificate and Diploma in Marketing and gaining Chartered Marketer status.

-I also have a Masters of Science in Knowledge Discovery in Data Mining, which I achieved whilst working full time.
+I also have a Master of Science in Knowledge Discovery in Data Mining, which I achieved whilst working full time.
 Improving my Spanish language skills is also something I dabble in from time to time.
 Before leaving the UK I also upped my TEFL certification to 160 hours.

 I’m currently teaching myself web design and brushing up on social media and digital marketing skills – specifically to help with this blog.
 I get bored easily and am always looking for the next challenge.